frostx9/git-github/COLT/06_Changes_Time_Traveling/notes.md

 ## Discarding File By Commit

 git restore --source HEAD~<number> <file name>

+It Help us to see what is in the file the back to the commit

 ## Discarding File From Staging Area
-If we want to discard file from staging area thet we add to staging area by mistake
+If we want to discard file from staging area (Commited Done) thet we add to staging area by mistake

 git restore --staged <file name>

-## Reset Commit
+## Reset

 1. Soft Reset ->

-git reset <commit id> / git reset HEAD~<number>     -> This Will Revet Back the Commit, but keep the changes as unstaged area.
+git reset <commit id> / git reset HEAD~<number>     -> This Will Revet Back to the Commit, but keep the changes as unstaged area.
 If we want to keep changes we can switch the branch with the modified files.

 2. Hard Reset ->